tehZevo/8mb/README.md

 # Installation

-## The Dummy Method
-* Probably requires FFmpeg to be installed
-* Probably also requires youtube-dl to be installed

-Then just clone and run `8mb.js`

 ## Using Yarn

 ```
 yarn global add https://github.com/tehZevo/8mb.git#master
 ```

-It just works:tm:
+Then you can just run 8mb as a normal command in your terminal

+## Using NPM

+Eventually I'll look this up
 ## Usage
 ```
-# node 8mb.js -u https://www.youtube.com/watch?v=oHg5SJYRHA0 -s 0:19 -e 0:36
+# 8mb.js -u https://www.youtube.com/watch?v=oHg5SJYRHA0 -s 0:19 -e 0:36
 ```